-Stage 2 exercises: Able to start once stage one exercises are comfortable
+Stage Two: Can start once deep tummy exercise and Stage One exercises are comfortable

-3. Leg slide
+Leg slide

-- Draw in your tummy muscles (as in exercise one) to keep your back steady. - Whilst holding this position, slowly slide one leg until it is straight and resting on the bed. - Return to the starting position by slowly bending your leg, then let your tummy relax.
-Repeat several times with each leg.
+- Lie on your back with your knees bent, feet flat on the bed - Perform a deep tummy activation exercise - Whilst holding this position, slowly slide one leg until it is straight and resting on the bed.
+Return to the starting position by slowly bending your leg, then let your tummy relax - Repeat several times with each leg.
+Keep gently breathing throughout

-4. Knee rolling
+Knee rolling